Mark-Ball/portfolio-site/README.md

 A CV download button exists at the bottom of the CV page.
 The link is large, bolded text which is the only text of its type on the page.
 A yellow hover using the same styling as the navigation bar hover signals to the user that it is interactable.

-The text "DOWNLOAD CV" takes the imperative voice as if a command, and this represents a call to action on the website.
+The text "DOWNLOAD CV" takes the imperative voice as if a command, and this represents a call to action for the user.

 Lastly, the CV opens in a separate tab so the user does not lose their place on the website and can easily return (simply by clicking back to the tab) and continue engaging with the website.